 Being one of the top tourist destinations in North America means Niagara Falls has a wide range of accommodation options to choose from.

-The rooms here are relatively cheap compared to other hotels in the area, and you'll have access to plenty of facilities.
-This includes an on-site casino, a swimming pool, and free WiFi, and continental breakfast is also included here too.
+It's still relatively cheap compared to other hotels in the area, and you'll have access to plenty of facilities.
+This includes an on-site casino, a swimming pool, and free WiFi, and continental breakfast is also included here as well.

 Seeing Niagara Falls from a viewpoint on the ground is one thing, but seeing it from a zipline as you soar through the air across it is quite another!

 This truly is one of the most thrilling experiences for all ages and one of the most unique ways to get a completely different viewpoint of the falls.

 At over 40 miles-per-hour, you'll fly 2,200 feet over the Niagara River Gorge and land safely on the Falls Observation Landing on the other side.

 The views are so incredible, you'll forget that you're afraid of heights!

 Better still, the cost of this experience, isn't very expensive.
 However, it does book up well in advance.

 So I recommend booking your tour as soon as you know your dates, in order to avoid disappointment.